 - Evaluate, interpret, and present the data.

 The ‘I’ in DECIDE is for identifying the practical issues.
-(I would have forgotten this aspect of planning for a test.)
+These practical issues are:

 - Users: which users do you want to evaluate?
 What participants can you evaluate?
 How can you solicit the participants?
 How will they participate, e.g. what tasks?